jayleenli/Steam-Activity-Filter/README.md

 	-Future Feature?: Search for specific user
 	-Future Feature?: Filter for the smaller info
 	-Future Feature?: Select All option/Deselect all option

+Chrome Extension Description on home page

+	Steam Activity Filter hides unwanted posts on your Steam Activity Feed. (e.g. https://steamcommunity.com/my/home)

+	Ever get overwhelmed by the number of posts your Steam Activity Feed by the people on your friends list?
+Steam Activity Filter(SAF) is here to help.

+	SAF will automatically place a filtering interface for you to use when you visit your Steam Friend Activity Home page.
+SAF will get your current Steam Friends list (https://steamcommunity.com/my/friends) and place the usernames in the interface at the top of the feed list.

+	How to use Steam Activity Filter:
+	To filter, uncheck the usernames of whom you do not want to see in your feed.
+Then click the filter button, and your Steam Activity Feed will change instantly.

+	Hides the following types of posts
+	-Screenshots
+	-New Games
+	-Status Posts
+	-Favorites on Steam Community items